ical4j/ical4j-user-guide/docs/index.md

 # Introduction

-The iCal4j project is a collection of Open Source Java libraries providing support for the iCalendar specifications (RFCs).
+The iCal4j project is a collection of Open Source Java libraries providing support for working with interoperability standards such as iCalendar and vCard.
+Each library focuses on a specific subset of interoperability functionality, with the aim to be concise and easy to understand.

+## Model

+Model libraries primarily implement data structures that represent interoperability specifications such as iCalendar and vCard.

 The core iCal4j library provides an implementation of the iCalendar [specifications](https://www.ical4j.org/rfcs/) that are designed to facilitate interoperability between calendaring and scheduling software systems.